 The scholarship will be awarded the first academic year and will be automatically extended to the second academic year, subject to the students' successful completion of year 1.
 Students will need not reapply for scholarship in their second year.

 Included in the scholarship:

-Tuition fees for academic year 2019/2020 for the European-focused International Baccalaureate Programme at New School located in Tbilisi, Georgia
+Tuition fees for two academic years for the European-focused International Baccalaureate Programme at New School located in Tbilisi, Georgia

 Boarding in Tbilisi, Georgia, including meals.
 Students will be accommodated in boarding facilities.
 The high quality and safety standards already adopted at New School premises will be maintained

 Round trips between Tbilisi and family residence, during annual school breaks

 Allowance for local transportation, accessible to each student on a personal debit card of the Bank of Georgia.